-Experimenting with alternative tunings is one of the most interesting things to do on the guitar, as it allows you to obtain sounds that just aren’t possible to get with standard tuning.
+Experimenting with alternative tunings is one of the most interesting things to do on the guitar, as it allows you to obtain sounds that just aren’t possible with standard tuning.

 Some tunings drastically change the way you approach the guitar (drop tunings, open tunings), while others simply take standard tuning and change the pitch of every string by the same amount of semitones.